nlivaic/OAuth2OpenIdConnect/readme.md

 - If the attacker gets a hold of the users authorization code, he can swap the user's browser session with his own.
 This way the attacker now has the victim's privileges.
 Details can be found [here](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14#page-21).
 - Advised approach with authorization code flow is to utilize PKCE (Proof Key for Code Exchange) alongside it. ![PKCE](https://user-images.githubusercontent.com/26722936/79683449-88962500-822a-11ea-8279-3272a0750cd6.png)
+- Setup:
+  - At the IDP, you enable it per client, by adding a `RequirePkce = true`.
+  - At the client app, configure the `OpenIdConnect` middleware with `options.UsePkce = true` (or just omit the line, since the middleware defaults to true).

+#### Logout

+- Sign out of the client app by deleting the authentication cookie.
+This is done by calling `HttpContext.SignOutAsync(CookieAuthenticationScheme.CookieAuthenticationDefaults.LogScheme)`.
+- It is not enough to simply log out of the client app, as we will simply keep getting redirected back to the IDP.
+Since we are still logged in the IDP, it will redirect us back to the client app with a new token.
+We must also log out of the IDP because that is the only way IDP's authentication cookie can get deleted.
+This is done by calling `HttpContext.SignOutAsync(OpenIdConnectDefaults.AuthenticationScheme)`.
+Calling the `SignOutAsync` will redirect to the end session endpoint at the IDP (`/connect/endsession`) causing the IDP's authentication cookie to get deleted.
+Also note the token itself was sent to the IDP (in the query string, `id_token_hint`) so the IDP can double check who is doing the logout and prevent any attacks.
+- Once both of the above are set up, we are logged out of both the client app and IDP.
+However, two issues exist here.
+First, if you take a look at the IDP output, you will notice a warning saying "_Invalid PostLogoutRedirectUri_".
+Second, we are then stuck at the IDP's logged out page, which is not user-friendly.
+We should tell our app and the IDP where to redirect after the sign out.
+Both of these points are addressed below:
+  - Client app: by default the OpenIdConnect middleware defines the sign out callback endpoint at `/signout-callback-oidc`.
+This can be overridden by providing a value to the `SignedOutCallbackPath`.
+In any case, sign out callback URI is sent to the IDP on logout redirect as `post_logout_redirect_uri` query string.
+  - IDP: same value **must** be defined on the IDP side as well, per client.
+Callback URI is provided to the `PostLogoutRedirectUris`, you cannot rely on default URIs here.
+Because we didn't provide this value earlier, the above "_Invalid PostLogoutRedirectUri_" warning was issued by the IDP.
+  - IDP: at this point the IDP does not issue any warnings since callback URIs are sorted out.
+However, it still does not redirect to the callback URI.
+This must be manually enabled by setting `AccountOptions.AutomaticRedirectAfterSignOut = true`.

 ### Open points